-REST API · Cloudflare Pages docs
+REST API

 {auth_key}.
 You can find your

-account_id in the Workers Dashboard.
+account_id in the Workers dashboard.

 Examples

-The API is even more powerful when combined with Cloudflare Workers: the easiest way to deploy serverless functions across the world on Cloudflare's network.
-Here are three code examples for useful ways to use the Pages API.
-To build and deploy these samples, refer to the Getting Started guide.
+The API is even more powerful when combined with Cloudflare Workers: the easiest way to deploy serverless functions on Cloudflare’s global network.
+The following section includes three code examples on how to use the Pages API.
+To build and deploy these samples, refer to the Get started guide .

 Triggering a new build every hour

 Suppose we have a CMS that pulls data from live sources to compile a static output.
-We can keep the static content as fresh as possible by triggering new builds periodically using the API.
+You can keep the static content as recent as possible by triggering new builds periodically using the API.

-addEventListener("scheduled", (event) => { event.waitUntil(handleScheduled(event.scheduledTime));});
+addEventListener('scheduled', event => { event.waitUntil(handleScheduled(event.scheduledTime));

-async function handleScheduled(request) { const init = { method: "POST", headers: { "content-type": "application/json;charset=UTF-8", "X-Auth-Email": email, "X-Auth-Key": API_KEY, //We recommend you store API keys as secrets using the Workers dashboard or using Wrangler as documented here https://developers.cloudflare.com/workers/cli-wrangler/commands#secret }, };
+async function handleScheduled(request) { const init = { method: 'POST', headers: { 'content-type': 'application/json;charset=UTF-8', 'X-Auth-Email': email, 'X-Auth-Key': API_KEY, //We recommend you store API keys as secrets using the Workers dashboard or using Wrangler as documented here https://developers.cloudflare.com/workers/cli-wrangler/commands#secret }, };

-const response = await fetch(endpoint, init); return new Response(200);}
+const response = await fetch(endpoint, init); return new Response(200);

-Once you have deployed the JS worker, you can set a cron trigger through the Workers Dashboard UI to run this script periodically.
+After you have deployed the JavaScript Worker, set a cron trigger through the Workers dashboard to run this script periodically.
 Refer to the Cron Triggers guide for more details.

 Deleting old deployments after a week

 Cloudflare Pages hosts and serves all project deployments on preview links.
-Suppose we want to keep our project private and prevent access to our old deployments.
-We can use the API to delete deployments after a month, so that they are no longer public online.
+Suppose you want to keep your project private and prevent access to your old deployments.
+You can use the API to delete deployments after a month, so that they are no longer public online.

-addEventListener("scheduled", (event) => { event.waitUntil(handleScheduled(event.scheduledTime));});
+addEventListener('scheduled', event => { event.waitUntil(handleScheduled(event.scheduledTime));

 let response = await fetch(deployments_endpoint, init); let deployments = await response.json(); let to_delete = [];

-deployments.result.forEach(function (deploy) { if ( (Date.now() - new Date(deploy.created_on)) / 86400000 > expiration_days ) { to_delete.push(deploy.id); } });
+deployments.result.forEach(function (deploy) { if ((Date.now() - new Date(deploy.created_on)) / 86400000 > expiration_days) { to_delete.push(deploy.id); } });

-const delete_request = { method: "DELETE", headers: { "content-type": "application/json;charset=UTF-8", "X-Auth-Email": email, "X-Auth-Key": API_KEY, }, }; for (const id of to_delete) { await fetch(deployments_endpoint + "/" + id, delete_request); } return new Response("OK", { status: 200 });}
+const delete_request = { method: 'DELETE', headers: { 'content-type': 'application/json;charset=UTF-8', 'X-Auth-Email': email, 'X-Auth-Key': API_KEY, }, }; for (const id of to_delete) { await fetch(deployments_endpoint + '/' + id, delete_request); } return new Response('OK', { status: 200 });

-Once you have deployed the JS worker, you can set a cron trigger through the Workers Dashboard UI to run this script periodically.
+After you have deployed the JavaScript Worker, you can set a cron trigger through the Workers dashboard to run this script periodically.
 Refer to the Cron Triggers guide for more details.

 Sharing project information

-Imagine we are working on a development team using Pages to build our websites.
-We would want an easy way to share deployment preview links and build status without having to share Cloudflare accounts.
-Using the API, we can easily share project information, including deployment status and preview links, and serve this content as HTML from a Cloudflare Worker.
+Imagine you are working on a development team using Pages to build your websites.
+You would want an easy way to share deployment preview links and build status without having to share Cloudflare accounts.
+Using the API, you can easily share project information, including deployment status and preview links, and serve this content as HTML from a Cloudflare Worker.

-const email = "{your_email}";
+const email = '{your_email}';

-async function handleRequest(request) { const init = { headers: { "content-type": "application/json;charset=UTF-8", "X-Auth-Email": email, "X-Auth-Key": API_KEY, //We recommend you store API keys as secrets using the Workers dashboard or using Wrangler as documented here https://developers.cloudflare.com/workers/cli-wrangler/commands#secret }, };
+async function handleRequest(request) { const init = { headers: { 'content-type': 'application/json;charset=UTF-8', 'X-Auth-Email': email, 'X-Auth-Key': API_KEY, //We recommend you store API keys as secrets using the Workers dashboard or using Wrangler as documented here https://developers.cloudflare.com/workers/cli-wrangler/commands#secret }, };

 let style = `body { padding: 6em; font-family: sans-serif; } h1 { color: #f6821f }`; let content = ``;